cloudstax/firecamp/catalog/elasticsearch/README.md

 There are multiple free security plugins for ElasticSearch, such as [HTTP Authentication plugin](https://github.com/elasticfence/elasticsearch-http-user-auth), [SearchGuard](https://github.com/floragunncom/search-guard/tree/5.0.0).
 We will consider to support them in the future.

+## Logging

+The ElasticSearch logs are sent to the Cloud Logs, such as AWS CloudWatch logs.

 Refs:

 1. [Install ElasticSearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)